5G-I3/IEEE-LCN-2019/README.md

 The `apps` directory contains the RIOT applications required for the experiments.
 Please refer to their `README`s for their usage.

-The `scripts` directory contains both scripts for measuring the testbed as described in Section IV-A of the paper and to conduct the experiments.
+The `scripts` directory contains both scripts for [measuring the testbed as described in Section IV-A of the paper](./scripts/testbed_measure), to [conduct the experiments](./scripts/experiment_ctrl), and to [plot their results](./scripts/plots).
 Please also refer to their respective `README`s for their usage.

 To handle the rather specific dependencies, we recommend using [virtualenv]: